kontaktio/kontakt-beacon-admin-sample-app/README.md

 ##Setup
 1. Clone or download this repository.
-2. Open project in Android Studio.
-Select top `build.gradle` file when opening the project.
+2. Open project in Android Studio (select top `build.gradle` file when opening the project).
 3. Install any missing dependencies that Android Studio might ask you for.
-4. Remember to put your API key in `KontaktSDK.initialize()` method located in `App.java` file.
+4. Remember to put your API key in `KontaktSDK.initialize()` method located in `App.java` file:
 ```
 public class App extends Application {

+  private static final String API_KEY = "Your Api Key here";

   @Override
   public void onCreate() {